Russia and Ukraine agree on a three-day truce and the exchange of two thousand prisoners

 No hay anuncios

-In an unprecedented gesture in nearly two decades, this Saturday's parade will not feature tanks or missiles because the Kremlin cannot guarantee their safety.
-The attack on a Moscow skyscraper this week has added nervousness to Russian power circles, concerned that it has been demonstrated once again that the defense systems surrounding the city are not infallible.
+In a gesture unprecedented in almost two decades, this Saturday at the parade neither tanks nor missiles will be exhibited, because the Kremlin cannot guarantee security.
+The attack on a Moscow skyscraper this week has added nervousness to Russian power circles, worried because it has been demonstrated again that the defense systems surrounding the city are not infallible.

 Cargando